Build Instructions

 installed an instance of vcpkg.
 In this case, if you’re using Developer Powershell for VS 2022

-then it will overwrite certain changes you made to your environment variables (like VCPKG_ROOT
+then it will overwrite certain changes you made to your environment variables (like VCPKG_ROOT or

-).
+adding your instance of vcpkg to PATH).
 If you want to use the version of vcpkg you installed

 you’ll need to set those environment variables again to refer to the instance you want.